-U.S. sales of Alimta, a second-line treatment for non-small cell lung cancer and, in combination with another agent, for the treatment of malignant pleural mesothelioma, increased 17 percent during the first quarter of 2008, due primarily to increased demand.
-Sales outside the U.S. increased 50 percent, due primarily to increased demand and the favorable impact of foreign exchange rates, partially offset by lower prices.
+U.S. sales of Alimta, a second-line treatment for non-small cell lung cancer and, in combination with another agent, for the treatment of malignant pleural mesothelioma, increased 21 percent and 19 percent during the second quarter and first half of 2008, respectively, due to increased demand and, to a lesser extent, increased prices.
+Alimta sales outside the U.S. increased 46 percent and 47 percent for the same periods, due primarily to increased demand and the favorable impact of foreign exchange rates.